projectriff-demo/demo/README.md

 Open http://storefront.default.example.com in your browser.

-## Some additional functions to expreiment with
+## Some additional functions to experiment with

 - [trend-detector](trend-detector.md)